TheKikGen/MPCLiveXplore-libs/README.md

 #### Quick setup

 Copy the tkgl_anyctrl.so library on a usb stick of a smartcard.
+tkgl_anyctrl_lt.so is exactly the same, but will map only private port.
+It is enough for simple button mapping.

-The "ANYCTRL_NAME" environment varaible can contains a string / substring matching the name of the midi controller you want to use to simulate a MPC controller.
+The "ANYCTRL_NAME" environment varaible can contains a regex pattern matching the name of the midi controller + port  you want to use to simulate a MPC controller.
+You can use a "aconnect -l" command to get your controller exact ports names.
 To avoid crashes due to potential infinite midi loops, the first midi port of your controller will be disabled within the MPC application, so you will not see it anymore in midi devices setting.

 If that variable is not defined, the application will start as usual, but will still use virtual ports in place of hardware ports.